-Now, I love crowdie, which is a soft Scottish cheese made from cows milk and has a slightly sour, creamy/crumbly texture but I’m very aware that it’s not easily accessible outwith Scotland, which is why we’re using double cream in this recipe.
+Now, if you aren’t familiar with crowdie, it is a soft Scottish cheese made from cows milk that has a slightly sour yet creamy/crumbly texture.
+Crowdie may very well be more palatable for breakfast Cranachan but I’m also very aware that crowdie is not as easily accessible out with Scotland (and likely not to everyone’s tastes!), which is why we are using double cream in this recipe.

-However, if you do want the full Scottish experience, try soaking around 2/3 of your toasted oats overnight in 1-2tbsp whisky before folding into the cream the following day.
+However, if you do want the full Scottish experience, try soaking around 2/3 of your toasted oats overnight in 1-2tbsp Scotch whisky before folding the oats into the cream, just before serving.

-Try serving it with some gingerbread or some shortbread on the side for added texture!
+This is a popular Scottish pudding to serve on Burns Night, St Andrews Day or at ceilidhs and other Scottish events.
+Try serving it with some gingerbread biscuits or some shortbread on the side for added texture!

-I really hope that you enjoy this recipe!
+I really hope that you enjoy this recipe for Cranachan!

 - 480ml Double cream (2 cups)